Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 ## Step 2: creating our Django project

 Next, if we haven't already, let's [install](https://docs.djangoproject.com/en/4.0/topics/install/#how-to-install-django) the `Django` package.

-Then, let's create a new project called `restaurant_graphql_api` and change into it:
+Once we've done that, let's create a new project called `restaurant_graphql_api` and change into it:

 ```bash
 django-admin startproject restaurant_graphql_api